smitelli/scottsmitelli.com/src/content/articles/mannheim-steamroller/index.md

 So we have a scale that contains all the notes from the B&flat; major scale, but we're notating and using it as if it were an F major scale.
 Surely there must be a lofty and inaccessible term to describe this concept.
 And yup, there sure is: We have constructed a **mode** called **F Mixolydian.**

 Pulling back, there are seven positions where the diatonic step sequence could be aligned over a scale's root note, therefore there are seven modes: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian.
 The most common mode for music to use is Ionian, followed by Aeolian for sadder pieces.
-Mixolydian, it could be argued, is a distant third place compared to the popularity of those two.
+Mixolydian, it could be argued, is a distant third place compared to the popularity of those other two.

 Occasionally you'll hear people parading around fun facts, for example that "Sweet Home Alabama" by Lynyrd Skynyrd uses the Mixolydian mode.
 That may be true (or it may not be) but it is not _prominently_ Mixolydian.
 To be prominent, there should be a distinct and obvious use of the &flat;7.
 The chorus of "Single Ladies (Put a Ring on It)" by Beyonc&eacute;, _that_ is a Mixolydian section with an obvious &flat;7. {{% margin-note %}}I don't really enjoy "Single Ladies" either.
 Hm.
 I guess I'm learning something about myself on this journey.{{% /margin-note %}}

 Mannheim Steamroller's "Deck the Halls" is a Mixolydian song with a hit-you-over-the-head &flat;7 in the melody.
-It also spends a whole lot of its time in the &flat;VII (E&flat; major) chord, rooted firmly on this same characteristic note.
+It also spends a whole lot of its time on the &flat;VII (E&flat; major) chord, rooted firmly at this same characteristic note.

 ## Hurry up and wait